 8. Change is a constant part of life

-One last thing: the information offered in this section of the menu may be updated or changed in case new information comes to light, especially if it changes my perspective.
+One last thing: the information offered in this section may be updated or changed in case new data comes to light, especially if it changes my perspective.
 Again, I’m not offering dogmas, just ideas and work hypothesis that are naturally subject to the current conditions.

 Having said that, enjoy your reading!

-And should you decide to go from words to actions, may you have good experiences!
+And should you decide to go from words to actions, may you have good experiences with the Gods!